 For example, you can currently get a free coffee from Rainbow Acres for 20,000 steps, a half hour massage for 30,000 steps when you purchase a one-hour massage from Willow Spa, and a free introductory personal session from Arthur Murray for 50,000 steps.

 15 Side Gigs Good for Health and Wealth

-If you’re looking for ways to earn money while staying active, these physical side hustles mostly happen outdoors.
+If you’re looking for ways to earn money while staying active, these physical side hustles can compensate you for your efforts.
 Many of them can even be turned into full-time gigs if that’s what you’re looking for!

 1. Lead Fitness Boot Camps

 Believe it or not, some people pay good money to be screamed at before dawn.
 If you’re a fitness fanatic, consider going into business as a fitness boot camp instructor, and get paid to help people get in shape.